Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Introduction

 \subsection{Related work}

 \paragraph{Feedforward neural networks.}

-In the last few years, a decent understanding of the learning theory of deep neural networks was established.
+In the last few years, a decent understanding of the learning theory of deep neural networks has been established.
 For comprehensive overviews, we refer to \cite{berner2021modern, anthony1999neural, Petersen2024Deep}.
-Learning theory is typically split into two aspects: First, the expressivity of architecture, i.e., how well a certain type of neural networks can represent a set of functions of interest, and second, a generalization bound, which describes the mismatch between the performance of a trained model on the training set and unseen data points.
+Learning theory is typically split into two aspects: first, the expressivity of architecture, i.e., how well a certain type of neural networks can represent a set of functions of interest, and second, generalization bounds, which describe the mismatch between the performance of a trained model on the training set and unseen data points.

 The approximation theory of feedforward neural networks is comparatively very well understood.
 First of all, universality properties have been shown for various architectures \cite{cybenko1989approximation, hornik1990universal, kidger2020universal}.
-Moreover, for specific function classes approximation rates can be derived.
+Moreover, for specific function classes, approximation rates can be derived.
 For example, focusing only on feedforward neural networks with the ReLU activation function, it was established that neural networks could reproduce approximation by linear and higher order finite elements \cite{he2020relu, opschoor2020deep}, achieve optimal approximation of smooth functions \cite{yarotsky2017error, shen2022optimal}, and approximate high-dimensional functions without curse of dimensionality \cite{barron, parhi2022near, caragea2023neural, lerma2024dimension}.

 Regarding learning guarantees, classical statistical learning theory facilitates generalization through, for example, VC dimension, covering number or pseudo-dimension bounds \cite{shalev2014understanding, berner2021modern, anthony1999neural}.
 Applied specifically to ReLU neural networks, such generalization bounds are, for example, derived in \cite{berner2020analysis, schmidt2020nonparametric}.